bparanj/crystal/electronics/book/basics/blinking-led.md

 - Rectifiers are used in power supplies to convert AC to DC.
 - Demonstrates how LEDs can be used as indicators for AC polarity or signal presence.

-This experiment demonstration of polarity, rectification, and AC waveform behavior with minimal components.
+This experiment demonstrates polarity, rectification, and AC waveform behavior.